The Phantom Empire: Plot

 Gene Autry (Gene Autry) is a singing cowboy who runs Radio Ranch, a dude ranch from which he fulfils a contract to makes a daily live radio broadcast starting at 2:00 pm.
 Gene has two kid sidekicks, Frankie Baxter (Frankie Darro) and Betsy Baxter (Betsy King Ross), who lead a club, the Junior Thunder Riders, in which the kids play at being armored knights of an unknown civilization, the mysterious Thunder Riders who make a sound like thunder when they ride.
 The kids, dressing up in capes and water-bucket helmets, play at riding "To the rescue!" (their motto).

-A chance to become real heroes occurs when Betsy, Frankie, and Gene are kidnapped by the real Thunder Riders from the super-scientific underground empire of Murania, complete with towering buildings, robots, ray-guns, advanced television, elevator tubes that extend miles from the surface, and the icy, blonde, evil Queen Tika (played by Dorothy Christie).
+A chance to become real heroes occurs when Betsy, Frankie, and Gene are kidnapped by the real Thunder Riders from the super-scientific underground empire of Murania, complete with towering buildings, robots, ray-guns, advanced television, elevator tubes that extend miles from the surface, and the icy, blonde, evil Queen Tika (played by Dorothy Christy).
 On the surface, criminals led by Professor Beetson (Frank Glendon) plan to invade Murania and seize its radium wealth, while in Murania, Lord Argo (Wheeler Oakman) plots to overthrow Queen Tika.

 The inhabitants of Murania are the lost tribe of Mu, who went underground in the last glacial period 100,000 years ago, and now live in a fantastically advanced city 25,000 feet below the surface.
 They cannot now breathe the air at ground level and must wear oxygen masks.
 (Surface dwellers have no trouble breathing Muranian air.)
 The Thunder Guard emerges to the surface world from a cave with a huge rock door that swings up like a garage door.
 Both Muranians and Professor Beetson want to get rid of Autry, the latter so that he loses his radio contract and Radio Ranch is vacated.